-Command Bits for SSI channels 1 to 4:
+Command Bits for channels 1 & 2:

-Bit 0: APPLY PRESET COMMAND: The 0 to 1 transition of this bit changes the respective SSI channel's Data Value to the Preset Value that was programmed with the channels Setup Message Instruction.
-The Default Preset Value is zero.

-Bit 1: INTERPOLATION COMMAND: Both transitions of this bit, (0 to 1) and (1 to 0), causes the respective SSI channel to read the Current System Time from the output register and calculate the Interpolated Data Value.
+- Bit 0: APPLY PRESET COMMAND: The 0 to 1 transition of this bit changes the respective channel's Data Value to the Preset Value that was programmed with the channels Setup Message Instruction.
+The Default Preset Value is zero. - Bit 1: INTERPOLATION COMMAND: Both transitions of this bit, (0 to 1) and (1 to 0), causes the respective channel to read the Current System Time from the output register and calculate the Interpolated Data Value.
 This Interpolated Data Value will be read by the PLC during the next RPI update of the module.